george-hawkins/pololu-romi-jetbot/pid.md

 The second video covers some short coming of basic PID and solutions to these problems - including integrator anti-windup (which the Arduino PID library supports - see the [reset windup](http://brettbeauregard.com/blog/2011/04/improving-the-beginner%E2%80%99s-pid-reset-windup/) section of Brett's PID blog series).

+**Update:** when looking at various PID controller implementations I was surprised how many don't include clamping, i.e. the windup protection, covered here and part of Brett's library - it's a very simple addition.

 Videos four to six cover:

 * an overview of tuning using either a real/test system or a model